Jorge Cruz earned a doctorate in Plant Physiology and studied the effect of environmental conditions on carbon metabolism in wheat and rice.

 We all love nature in our own singular way.
-No one can stay oblivious to the brisk freshness of the first days of Spring, impassive to the outburst of the life-lifting Petrichor smell of April rain, deaf to the exploding chorus of morning birds.
-When life emerges in Spring, our senses effervesce, our mood burst, our thirsty skin gets ready for sunbathing.
-And we open doors and windows and our lungs and our pores and rush upon the garden and the backyard, with the impetus of explorers finding new lands after crossing through the ocean of Winter.
-And there, in the comforting oblivion of that microworld, sprouting with daring contrast through the immaculate greenery of our landscape is,...a Dandelion.
+No one can stay oblivious to the brisk freshness of the first days of spring, impassive to the outburst of the life-lifting Petrichor smell of April rain, or deaf to the exploding chorus of morning birds.
+When life emerges in spring, our senses effervesce, our mood bursts, and our thirsty skin gets ready for sunbathing.
+And we open doors, windows, our lungs and our pores and rush upon the garden and the backyard, with the impetus of explorers finding new lands after crossing through the ocean of winter.
+And there, in the comforting oblivion of that microworld, sprouting with daring contrast through the immaculate greenery of our landscape is...a dandelion.

 From this point, this article continues in two divergent Parallel Universes.

 Our garden always gets filled with dandelions (Taraxacum officinale); generations of them have claimed the rich and benevolent soil for years, making use of its minerals, humus, and texture but also contributing to it by fixating and transforming inert nitrogen, the main component gas of the atmosphere, and making it accessible to other plants in bio-available forms, such as nitrates and ammonium salts—much like a baker turns flour into cookies to make it eatable.
 Dandelions can capture the nitrogen thank to symbiosis with nitrogen-fixing bacteria and microorganisms living in their roots; the nitrogen fixation process reduces the need to apply mineral fertilizers- chemicals harmful to the soil's micro-fauna and difficult to dose properly.